quasarframework/quasar/docs/src/pages/options/rtl-support.md

 ```

 ## How it works
-RTL is tightly coupled to [Quasar Language Packs](/options/quasar-language-packs). **When Quasar is set to use an RTL language** (language pack has "rtl" prop set to "true") and **RTL support is enabled** (check step above for quasar.conf.js), then the UI will dynamically transform Quasar & your website/app code for RTL.
+RTL is tightly coupled to [Quasar Language Packs](/options/quasar-language-packs). **When Quasar is set to use an RTL language** (language pack has "rtl" prop set to "true") and **RTL support is enabled** (check step above for quasar.conf.js), then the UI will dynamically transform Quasar & your website/app code for RTL, but if your app is written in RTL and want to have LTR support, make sure to **enable fromRTL support**

-Let's discuss about each of these two requirements:
+Let's discuss about each of these three requirements:

 1. *Quasar needs to be set to use an RTL language*.
   See [Quasar Language Packs](/options/quasar-language-packs) on how you can set a language.
 You can set a language as default or dynamically set one.